-[Name of Generator Owner] hereby certifies that the [name/location of generation equipment] successfully performed a Black Start and System Restoration Services test on [date] in accordance with the ISO Procedures.
+[Name of Generator] hereby certifies that the [name/location of unit] performed a Black Start Capability Test on [date] in accordance with the ISO Procedures and [successfully completed/did not complete] this test in accordance with the test protocols set forth in Appendix [I/II] of Rate Schedule 5 of the ISO Services Tariff.

-[Name of Generator Owner] further certifies that it identifies and maintains a list of critical components in its black start facilities (e.g., batteries, diesel back-up generators, inverters etc.) and has performed tests to verify the condition of these critical components in accordance with good industry practice.
+[Name of Generator] further certifies that it has identified a list of critical components in its units providing Restoration Services (e.g., batteries, diesel back-up generators, inverters etc.), maintains such critical components, and has performed tests to verify the condition of these critical components in accordance with good utility practice.